dbrooksjr/pipette/README.md

 Ender Pipes:

-- have an inventory space of 5 tiles
 - share a single inventory (similar to an Ender Chest)
 - by default share a player-restricted inventory (again, like an Ender Chest), UNLESS they are renamed.
     - Ender Pipes with the same name will share the same inventory (Ender Pipes named "My Cobblestone" will have a